inkubio/enjaksakavella/README.md

     When running the program, remember activate this virtual environment first by running the activate script.

-3. Install required python packages in virtual environment
+3. Install required software, with python packages in the virtual environment

     For Qt: